swizard0/futures-stream-select-all/README.md

 # License

-`futures-stream-select-all` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+`futures-stream-select-all` is primarily distributed under the terms of the MIT license.

-See LICENSE-APACHE, and LICENSE-MIT for details.
+See LICENSE-MIT for details.